auth0/docs/articles/videos/get-started/04_02-authenticate-spa-example.md

   In part 1, we described a few of the ways that you can provide services to your users through your applications using user authentication.
 You can authenticate users via their social media accounts or with their usernames and passwords.
 You can add an additional level of certainty about their identities with Multi-factor Authentication (MFA).

-  In this video, we will look at how the Quickstart single page application or SPA implementation uses Universal Login - which is the preferred method for authentication workflow in Auth0.
+  In this video, we will look at how the Quickstart single page application or SPA implementation uses Universal Login&mdash;which is the preferred method for authentication workflow in Auth0.
 </details>

 <details>